-How to Determine if Adrenal Burnout is a Problem
+How to Determine if Chronic Back Pain is from Adrenal Burnout

 - First, take a fork and run it gently across the inside of your forearm.
 Within about 10 seconds, the lines should turn red.
 If the lines don’t turn red very readily, this can be a sign of adrenal fatigue.
 This article contains other little known adrenal fatigue symptoms for you to check such as wrinkles on the underside of your fingertips.

 - Another way to test your adrenals is to lay down on the floor for a few minutes and then get up very quickly.
 Does your blood pressure drop and do you feel lightheaded like you might even pass out?
 This is another sign that your adrenals are struggling.

 - The final test is to take a flashlight and look in the mirror.
 Shine the flashlight into one eye and notice if the pupil very quickly contracts as it should.
 If not, adrenal weakness is a likely cause.

 If you discover that you do in fact suffer from weak adrenals, getting off dependence on caffeine is one of the very best ways to strengthen them and thereby indirectly reduce your chronic back pain.
 Three other effective strategies are: